Stein Variational Evolution Strategies: Conclusion

 \section{Conclusion}

-\paragraph{Summary} We proposed a new gradient-free algorithm for Stein variational inference.
-The resulting method, SV-CMA-ES, combines elements from evolutionary computation and SVGD to sample from unnormalized densities without gradients.
-On several problems with different characteristics, we demonstrated that SV-CMA-ES outperforms prior gradient-free SVGD versions consistently.
-We could thus confirm our hypothesis that the incorporation of the CMA-ES update enables faster convergence than vanilla MC gradients, and better overall performance than GF-SVGD across multiple problems.
+\paragraph{Summary} We proposed a new gradient-free algorithm that combines elements from evolution strategies and SVGD.
+The resulting method, SV-CMA-ES, achieves high computational efficiency by replacing the score term in the SVGD update with an ES step.
+On several problems with different characteristics, we demonstrated that SV-CMA-ES outperforms prior gradient-free SVGD-based algorithms consistently.
+We could thus confirm our hypothesis that the incorporation of the CMA-ES update enables faster convergence than SVGD with MC gradients, and better overall performance than GF-SVGD across multiple problems.

 \paragraph{Limitations} For stable convergence, we selected a fixed kernel bandwidth via grid search, while prior work used the median heuristic.
 Selecting the kernel bandwidth via grid search is costly and thus constitutes a disadvantage.
-Furthermore, our approach can be computationally expensive due to the singular value decomposition required for each covariance matrix.
-The latter leads to a runtime complexity in $\mathcal{O}(nd^3)$ in $d$ dimensions with $n$ particles.
+Furthermore, our approach can be computationally expensive due to the decomposition required for each covariance matrix, leading to a runtime complexity in $\mathcal{O}(\varrho^2d + \varrho d^3)$ in $d$ dimensions with $\varrho$ particles.
+In contrast, SV-OpenAI-ES and GF-SVGD achieve a complexity in $\mathcal{O}(\varrho^2d)$.
 Future work could address this by exploring diagonal covariance matrices, which are commonly used to speed up CMA-ES \citep{ros2008simple}.

-\paragraph{Future work} In our experiments, we used the standard RBF kernel as it is convention in many prior works.
-One potential extension is to use SV-CMA-ES with matrix-valued kernels \citep{wang2019matrix} to explicitly consider the covariance matrix of the CMA-ES update.
-Our paper proposes a general framework of approximating SVGD steps using ES.
-The SV-CMA-ES algorithm that we introduced is one instance of this.
-We see it as an exciting avenue for future research to investigate other ES in this context, for instance PGPE \citep{sehnke2010parameter} or NRES \citep{li2023variance}.
+Additionally, we would like to stress that the most time-consuming part of ES is often the fitness evaluation.
+We illustrate this aspect in \Cref{secRuntime} where we present additional plots including empirical runtimes.
+This analysis shows that the wallclock time that SV-CMA-ES requires to produce high-quality solutions is competitive with the baselines.